davidcoallier/nerian.github.com/about.markdown

 I am freelance developer, meaning that I am available to work in your projects for a fixed weekly salary.
 Check the <a href='/hireme.html'>hire section</a> for more information regarding the way I work.

-I have a degree in Computer Science with an specialisation in economy and management.
+I have a degree in Computer Science with a specialisation in economy and management.

 I reside in the souther lands of Spain but I am available for working as a freelance in all the world.